captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 And it’s not.
 ---
-Really.
----
 My uh my sister and I we.
 ---
 We lived with my grandparents
 ---
 and then my grandfather died
 ---
 and my grandmother couldn’t keep us
----
-so we...
 ---
 She and I had different dads.
 ---